Sinking of the SS City of Benares

 The SS City of Benares, a British steam passenger ship, sank on 17 September 1940.
 The ship was en route to Montreal, Canada, then to Quebec City, and later to New York City.
-She was carrying 406 people — 209 crew, 6 convoy representatives, and 191 passengers, of whom 100 were children ages 2 to 15.
-Most of the passengers were British, Australian, or Canadian, though twenty-three were from other countries, while most of the crew was Indian (of whom 23 were under 16).
+She was carrying 406 people—209 crew, 6 convoy representatives, and 191 passengers, of whom 100 were children ages 2 to 15.
+Most of the passengers were British, Australian, or Canadian, though twenty-three were from other countries, while most of the crew was Indian (of whom 23 were under the age of 16).
 The ship was discovered by a German submarine, and in the middle of the night she was torpedoed and sunk, killing nearly all on board.